FilipKatulski/k8s-bench-suite/README.md

 # k8s-bench-suite
 Bash and Python scripts collection to benchmark Kubernetes cluster performance.
-Modified to meet ATLAS P1 Kubernetes cluster's demands by Filip Katulski <filip.katulski@cern.ch>, EP-ADT-DQ, ATLAS.
+Modified to meet ATLAS P1 Kubernetes cluster's demands by me, FilipKatulski during my during my cooperation with EP-ADT-DQ group at ATLAS project, CERN.

-The creator of the original version is Alexis Ducastel <alexis@infrabuilder.com>
+The creator of the original version is Alexis Ducastel <alexis@infrabuilder.com>, which can be found [here](https://github.com/InfraBuilder/k8s-bench-suite).

 ## [knb](knb) : Kubernetes Network Benchmark